 English Department - Film

 Film courses at LCC focus on the aesthetic, historical, cultural, critical, and theoretical analysis of film.
-The introductory series—ENG 195, 196, 197—explores aesthetic and formal aspects of film texts as they relate to important elements of cinematic history--primarily U.S. film history but also other, international film histories.
+The introductory series—CINE 265, 266, and 267, Film History I, II, & III—closely mirrors the University of Oregon's The History of the Motion Picture sequence and is concerned with aesthetic, technological, cultural, and economic histories of cinema, primarily U.S. film history but also other, international film histories.

 Other film courses focus on film movements, genres, and directors.
 All film courses satisfy an Arts and Letters requirement.
 Additionally, FA 264 satisfies a Diversity requirement.

 The sequence is offered on a yearly basis, while FA 270, Fim Genres (horror, comedy, or noir) and FA 264 (Women Directors) are offered on a rotating basis every 2-3 years.

 Summer 2018: FA 270, Film Genre, Horror is being offered on Tuesdays and Thursdays 1-3:50.
 Film screenings are built in the class times.
 Questions?
 Contact Kate Sullivan.

 If you have questions about film classes or LCC's student film club, email Kate Sullivan.